gca-research-group/tee-morello-performance-experiments/README.md

 <div align="center">

+<p><em>Table 1.
+Morello board configuration parameters used in the experiments and the online cheriBSD commands to output them.</em></p>

 | **Component**       | **Specification**                                   | **Command**                                      |
 |----------------------|-----------------------------------------------------|-------------------------------------------------|
 | Operating System     | CheriBSD 24.5 (FreeBSD 15.0-CURRENT)                | `uname -a`                                      |